Haggai 1:15b-2:9; Psalm 145:1-5, 17-21; 2 Thessalonians 2:1-5, 13-17; John 20:27-38

 Haggai presents God’s vision to a broken land and the possibility of healing.
 God is working within history of the people as well as the great Persian potentate Darius.
 The prophet provides a promise of God’s current and future presence: “My spirit abides among you; do not fear.”
 God’s spirit will guide and empower the people; giving them resilience as they await the nation’s liberation.

 The Psalmist proclaims “every day I will bless God.”
 We praise God because of the wonders of life; we also praise God because of God’s justice and care for the vulnerable.
 Cosmology and ethics are interdependent.
 The beauty of the universe is ethical as well as experiential.
 When the philosopher Alfred North Whitehead asserts that the teleology or aim of the universe is toward the production of beauty, he is affirming that beauty is a moral as well as aesthetic category.
-Morality is related to quality of experience; the moral arc of God’s providence aims at joyful experiences and abundant life, especially for the most vulnerable people.
+Morality is related to quality of experience; the moral arc of God’s providence aims at joyful experiences and abundant life, especially for the most vulnerable people.2 Thessalonians describes the works of divine providence in transforming our lives and history.
+The fullest revelation of God lies in the future and cannot be confused with the actions of today’s false spiritual leaders.
+Christ is coming to fulfill our planet’s destiny, but there is no specific timetable.
+In the meantime, we need to become citizens of God’s coming realm.

 The pastor may choose to address the apocalyptic images of 2 Thessalonians: there is the danger of confusing the coming Christ with those who claim to be spiritual giants, putting themselves in God’s place as sources of wisdom, power, and hope.
 We need to be discerning, the author counsels.
 Yet, I would add, we also need to be humble: there is a tendency to look for the Evil Ones, assuming they are those who hold different political views than ourselves or who set themselves against our land and its foreign policy.
 Certainly, we see this in intransigent political positions, often motivated by equally intransigent theologies such as Christian dominion and Islamic and Biblical fundamentalism.
 Humility is necessary in theological and political reflection, since we may easily and without self-critique identify our opponents with the demonic, thus objectifying them and giving us permission to silence or persecute them.